Freguglia/mrf2d/README.md

 ## Next Steps

-I currently have most of the functions implemented already but proper documentation is lacking, features will be added as soon as the documentation is written.
+I currently have most of the functions implemented on another private repository already but proper documentation is lacking, features will be added as soon as the documentation is written.
 For any requests, e.g., implementation of a particular model or method, feel free to file an issue and I can check if it can be implemented within the current framework.

 An immediate to-do list: